Residual Corrective Diffusion Modeling for Km-scale Atmospheric Downscaling: Discussion

 \section{Discussion}

-This study presents a diffusion based, generative, machine learning approach (ResDiff) for downscaling coarse-resolution (25-km) global weather state data (such as ERA5 or GFS) to higher resolution (2km) over a limited regional domain where high quality fine-scale state estimates exist.
-ResDiff consists of two steps: regression and generation.
-The regression step approximates the mean, while the generation step further corrects the mean but also generates the distribution, accounting for the fine-scale details stochastically.
+This study presents a generative diffusion model (CorrDiff) for multivariate downscaling of coarse-resolution (25-km) global weather states to higher resolution (2km) over a subset of the globe, and simultaneous radar channel synthesis.
+CorrDiff consists of two steps: regression and generation.
+The regression step approximates the mean, while the generation step further corrects the mean but also generates the distribution, producing fine-scale details stochastically.
 This approach is akin to the decomposition of physical variables into their mean and perturbations, common practice in fluid dynamics, e.g. \cite{pope2000turbulent}.

-Through extensive testing in the region of Taiwan, we evaluate the skill of the model for high-resolution regional downscaling.
-The model is shown to skillfully correct kinetic energy spectra, generate realistic probabilities of fine-scale weather extremes, and downscale coherent structures accurately, with minor caveats such as inaccuracies in the 2-meter temperature on the warm sector of a frontal system (\ref{fig:generation-front}) and over-correction of typhoon sizes in some out-of-sample cases for which we do not have the target (WRF) data (see SI).
-The model's accuracy could be further improved with a larger training dataset that contains more diverse examples of such rare coherent structures.